jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

 Networking can be one of the more complex exam topics; if you have a networking background, you likely won’t find this domain difficult-- if not, spend extra time in this section and consider diving deeper into topics that are fuzzy

+- **ACK**: an acknoledment of a signal being received
+- **ARP**: used at the Media Access Control (MAC) layer to provide for direct communication between two devices within the same LAN segment
+- **APT**: Advanced Persistent Threat
+- **API**: Application Programming Interface; code mechanisms that provide ways for apps to share data, emthods, or functions over a network (usually implemented in XML or JavaScript Object Notation (JSON))
+- **Bandwidth**: amount of information transmitted over a period of time; can be applied to moving bits over a medium, or human processes like learning or education
+- **Bluetooth**: wireless personal area network, IEEE 802.15; an open standard for short-range RF communication used primarily with wireless personal area networks (WPANs)
+- **Bound networks**: AKA wired/Ethernet networks, where devices are connected by physical cables
+- **Boundary routers**: they advertise routes that external hosts can use to reach internal hosts
+- **Bridge**: device that aggregates separate network segments into a single network segment, operating at OSI layer 2
+- **CSMA/CA**: Carrier Sense Multiple Access with Collission Avoidance is a method of network flow control
+- **CSMA/CD**: Carrier Sense Multiple Access with Colliion Detection is a method of network flow control, where if > 1 station accesses the network at the same time, other stations detect and re-try their transmission
+- **Circuit-switched network**: network that uses a dedicated circuit between endpoints
+- **CDMA**: Code-Division Multiple Access: a method of encoding several sources of data so they can all be transmitted over a single RF carrier by one transmitter, or by using a single RF carrier frequency with multiple transmitters; the data from each call is encoded with a unique key, and calls are transmitted at once
+- **Concentrator**: provides communication capability between many low-speed, usually asynchronous channels and one or more high-speed, usually synchronous channels.
+Usually different speeds, codes, and protocols can be accommodated on the low-speed side; multiplexed into one signal
+- **CDN**: Content Distribution Network is a large distributed system of servers deploye in multiple data centers, with a goal of Quality of Service (QoS) and availability requirements
+- **Control plane**: part of a network that controls how data packets are forwarded — meaning how data is sent from one place to another; e.g. the process of creating a routing table is considered part of the control plane; control of network functionality and programmability is directly made to devices at this layer
+- **Northbound/Southbound interface**: A northbound interface lets a specific component communicate with a higher-level component in the same network; a southbound interface is the opposite — enabling a specific component to communicate with a lower-level component
+- **East/West traffic**: network traffic that is within a data, control, or application plane; within a data center or between geo dispersed locations
+- **North/South traffic**: in SDN terms, data flowing up (northbound) and down (southbound) the stack of data/control/application planes; data flowing from the organization to external distinations (northbound), or into the org from external sources (southbound)
+- **Converged protocol**: combines/converges standard protcols (such as TCP/IP) with proprietary/non-standard ones; they can complicate enterprise-wide security engineering efforts requiring specialist knowledge
+- **DNS**: Domain Name Service is three in interrelated elements: a service, a physical server, and a network protocol
+- **DHCP**: Dynamic Host Configuration Protocol is an industry standard used to dynamically assign IP addresses to network devices
+- **Ports 1024-4951**: registered ports used with non-system applications associated with vendors and devs
+- **Ports 49152-65535**: dynamic ports (AKA private or non-reserved ports) used as temporary ports, often in association when a service is requested via a well-known port
+- **FDDI**: Fiber Distributed Data Interface is an ANSI X3T9.5 LAN standard; 100Mbps, token-passing using fiber-optic, up to 2 kilometers
+- **FCoE**: Fibre Channel over Ethernet is a lightweight encapulsation protocol without the reliable data transport of TCP
+- **Gateway device**: a firewall or other device that sits at the edge of the network to regulate traffic and enforce rules
+- **ICMP**: Internet Control Message Protocol, standardized by IETF via RFC 792 to determine if a particular host is available
+- **IGMP**: Internet Group Management Protocol, used to manage multicasting groups
+- **Internetworking**: two different sets of servers/communication elements using network protocol stacks to communicate and coordinate activities
+- **LDAP**: lightweight directory access protocol uses simple (basic) authentication such as SSL/TLS, or SASL (Simple Authentication and Security Layer)
+- **Microsegmentation**: part of a zero trust strategy, that breaks LANs into very small highly localized zones using firewalls or similar; note that at the limit, this places a firewall at every connection point
+- **NFV**: Network Function Virtualization (AKA Virtual Network Function) that seeks to decouple functions, such as firewall management, intrusion detection, NAT and name service resolution, from specific hardware solutions, and make them virtual/software; the focus is to optimize distinct network services
+- **PLC**: Packet Loss Concealment used in VoIP communications to mask the effect of dropped packets
+- **Packet-Switched Network**: a network that doesn't use a dedicated connection between endpoints
+- **Point-to-Point Protocol**: a standard method for transporting multiprotocol datagrams over point-to-point links
+- **Port Address Translation**: an extension of NAT (Network Address Translation) translating all addresses to one routable IP address and translate the source port number in the packet to a unique value
+- **RPC**: Remote Procedure Call is a protocol that enables one system to execute instructions on other hosts across a network infrastructure
+- **Root of Trust**: a source that can always be trusted within a cryptographic system; because cryptographic security is dependent on keys to encrypt and decrypt data and perform functions such as generating digital signatures and verifying signatures, RoT schemes generally include a hardened hardware module; a RoT guarantees the integrity of the hardware prior to loading the OS of a computer
+- **SNMP**: Simple Network Management Protocol, is a protocol for collecting and organizing info about managed devices on IP networks; it can be used to determine the health of devices such as routers, switches, servers, workstations, etc
+- **Smurf attack**: ICMP echo request sent to the network broadcast address of a spoofed victim causing all nodes to respond to the victim with an echo reply
+- **Teardrop attack**: exploits reassembly of fragmented IP packets in the fragment offset field (indicating the start position or offset of data contained in a fragemented packet)
+- **Terminal Emulation Protocol**: AKA Telnet, is a command-line protocol designed to provide access between hosts
+- **Unbound (Wireless) Network**: network where the physical layer interconnections are done using radio, light, or some other means (not confined to wires, cables, or fibers); may or may not be mobile
+- **WAF**: Web Application Firewall is a software-based app that monitors and filters exchanges between applications and a host; usually inspect and filter conversations like HTTP/S

 [4.1](#4.1) Assess and implement secure design principles in network architectures (OSG-9 Chpts 11,12)

 - 4.1.1 Open System Interconnection (OSI) and Transmission Control Protocol/Internet Protocol (TCP/IP) models